 With long shifts and irregular schedules, nurses often become tired and stressed, which can increase their risk of making mistakes and even burning out.
 Burnout symptoms include:

 - Alienation from work: Being cynical and disengaged from your work; feeling resentful and frustrated by your job and/or by your colleagues; and even finding it hard to empathize for your patients.

-4 Steps To Consider Taking If You Make a Nursing Mistake
+4 Steps to Consider Taking If You Make a Mistake

 Step #1: Acknowledge your mistake and report it.